Skip to Content

 Michigan Motorcycle Helmet Law

-In Michigan, anyone on a motorcycle – including the operator and passengers – must wear a helmet if they are under the age of 21.
+In Michigan, anyone on a motorcycle – including the operator and passengers – must wear a helmet if they are under 21.

 There are also special rules for legal adult motorcyclists and passengers who do not wear a helmet: